feren-OS/Feren-User-Guide/docs/programreplacements.rst

 Before I mention some Common Program Replacements, I'd like to start off mentioning the most prominent examples of programs supporting Feren OS:

 * Google Chrome (available in Store)
+* Microsoft Edge (available in Store after enabling it in Software Sources)
 * Mozilla Firefox (available in Store)
 * Vivaldi (pre-installed)
 * Opera (available in Web Browser Manager)